ain1084/nuxt3-vuetify-vitest-template/README.md

 ### Option 1: Use the Template on GitHub

+  **Note**: After running `npm install`, if some symbols appear as unresolved errors in Visual Studio Code, try restarting Visual Studio Code to resolve the issue.

 1. Go to the [GitHub repository](https://github.com/ain1084/nuxt3-vuetify-vitest-template).

 2. Click on the **"Use this template"** button.